-Because so many of you are embroiled in IS projects, I have decided not to ask you to add syntax error recovery techniques into your parser.
+Because the course has been disrupted severely by public holidays, I have decided not to ask you to add syntax error recovery techniques into your parser.
 The model solution might eventually demonstrate how this could be done, and those of you with time on your hands might like to investigate this for yourselves.
 Bear in mind that error recovery is fundamental to writing production quality parsers, and that the topic is examinable.